-Our goal is that as people become part of a discipling community, they will grow to love Jesus, become like Jesus, and begin to do the things that Jesus did.
+Our goal is that as people become part of a discipling community, they will grow to love Jesus, become like him, and begin to do the things that he did.

 Multiplying communities means continually raising up and releasing new leaders who will, in turn, invest their lives in others for Jesus’ sake.

-Jesus has poured His Holy Spirit into us to empower for this mission.
+Jesus Christ has poured His Holy Spirit into us to empower for this mission.

 Our values shape us

 Values shape how we do what we dream of doing.
 They form our culture.
-We want these things to characterize Trinity Central’s life together, and align us as we go on Jesus’ mission.
+We want these things to characterize Trinity Central’s life together, and align us as we go on Jesus Christ’s mission.

 We aspire to be:

 Before anything else we are a people who love being in God’s presence and enjoying Him in worship.

 We glorify the Lord Jesus has won for us.
 We glorify Him because He alone is worthy of praise.
 We delight in His love, enjoy His favour, and express our trust in Him for all our needs.
 We respond with gratitude for all that He has won for us.

-God has adopted us into His family and so we love each other as brothers and sisters.
+God the Father has adopted us into His family and so we love each other as brothers and sisters.
 We prize our unity by fostering humble attitudes toward each other, and loving and serving one another intentionally.
 We go the extra mile for one another.

 We are vulnerable, we care, and we don’t avoid awkward conversations.
 We believe the best, we don’t gossip, and we take care of each other.

 We are marrieds and singles, adults and children.
 Each member of the Body is unique and loved.
 Each one belongs.